“What is psychotherapy?”

 My aim is to help you feel more in control, therefore enabling you to enrich and improve the quality of your life.

-Cost: A 50 minute therapy session for an individual is £60 (self funding)/ £65 (business paying for individuals fee) and for a couple it is £65.
+- 50 minute session for a couple: £75.
 If the session is agreed to be longer then the fee will increase pro rata.